Advertising and Marketing 2024 Comparisons

 • editorial control over the influencer’s post.

-Regarding editorial control, the Guidelines characterise the act of hiring (formally or informally) an influencer as the promotion of a product or service being requested of – or suggested to – the influencer by the advertiser, with either general or specific details regarding the content, time, frequency, or form of posting.
+Regarding editorial control, the Guidelines characterise the act of hiring (formally or informally) as the advertiser requesting or suggesting the promotion of a product or service by an influencer, providing either general or specific details regarding the content, time, frequency or form of posting.
 Mere contact of the advertiser with the user, through a simple introduction to the product, guidance on consumption or necessary care – in the case of eventual and uncertain user posting in compliance with the applicable ethical and legal rules – is not considered editorial control.

 The Guidelines also tackle the following issues.